Adobe Photoshop: CC 2018 (version 19)

 Photoshop CC 2018 (version 19) was released on October 18, 2017.
 It featured an overhaul to the brush organization system, allowing for more properties (such as color and opacity) to be saved per-brush and for brushes to be categorized in folders and sub-folders.
 It also added brush stroke smoothing, and over 1000 brushes created by Kyle T. Webster (following Adobe's acquisition of his website, KyleBrush.com).
 A Curvature Pen tool, similar to the one in Illustrator, was added, allowing for faster creation of Bézier paths.
 Other additions were Lightroom Photo access, Variable font support, select subject, copy-paste layers, enhanced tooltips, 360 panorama and HEIF support, PNG compression, increased maximum zoom level, symmetry mode, algorithm improvements to Face-aware and selection tools, color and luminance range masking, improved image resizing, and performance improvements to file opening, filters, and brush strokes.

 CC 2019 (version 20)

 Photoshop CC 2019 was released on October 15, 2018.
 Beginning with Photoshop CC 2019 (version 20.0), the 32-bit version of Windows is no longer supported.
 This version Introduced a new tool called Frame Tool to create placeholder frames for images.
 It also added multiple undo mode, auto-commitment, and prevented accidental panel moves with lock work-space.
 Live blend mode previews are added, allowing for faster scrolling over different blend mode options in the layers panel.
 Other additions were Color Wheel, Transform proportionally without Shift key, Distribute spacing like in Illustrator, ability to see longer layer names, match font with Japanese fonts, flip document view, scale UI to font, reference point hidden by default, new compositing engine, which provides a more modern compositing architecture is added which is easier to optimize on all platforms.

+Photoshop for iPad 2019

+Adobe announced Photoshop for iPad in October 2018, and it was released in November 2019 alongside Photoshop 2020 (version 21) for desktop.
+It was designed to bring the core Photoshop experience to iPad, with support for PSD files and cloud documents that allowed users to work across iPad, Windows, and macOS.
+The iPad version included features such as layers, selections, masking, and retouching tools, but it did not initially include all of the features available in the desktop version.
+Adobe stated that it planned to add more desktop Photoshop features to the iPad version over time.
+The release marked Photoshop’s first major version designed specifically for iPad.